bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 @codepen
 @highlight 18-22,28, only

-To learn more about interfaces in TypeScript, check out our guide:
+To learn more about interfaces in TypeScript, check out our [typescript/interfaces TypeScript guide].

 ## Exercise: Write an Interface to Describe the Restaurant Object and Data Response

+### The problem

-We're going to write interfaces to tell Typescript what we expect a restaurant and other related objects to look like.
+We're going to write interfaces to tell Typescript what we expect a restaurant and other related objects to look like and use them in our restaurant service.
 A `Restaurant` interface should represent an object like this:

 ```javascript
 let restaurant = {